What Is A Sport Coat?

-Difference Between A Sport Coat Vs Blazer
+Sport Coat Vs Blazer Difference

-Though they look very similar, sport coats and blazers are not the same thing.
+Although they look very similar, sport coats and blazers are not the same thing.
 With that said, one could make the argument that every blazer is a sport coat, but not every sport coat is a blazer.